 - Managing data mapping items.
 You can use data mapping if you want to override the way how data is loaded into workspaces.
 To do so, provide an alternative mapping scheme for project_id or client_id, respectively.

+Note: You can perform all the above tasks using individual API calls.
 For more information about creating and listing Data Sources, see the API Reference.

 The Output Stage is a set of tables and/or views that will serve as a source for loading data to the GoodData platform.
 You can prepare the Output Stage manually or generate the Output Stage for the Data Source.